Roadmapping as process

 As an executive from Philips was heard to say "roadmaps are dirty mirrors", meaning they will reveal the good, the bad and the ugly.
 This makes roadmapping a useful diagnostic, especially the first iteration, with a need to moderate expectations if the process reveals problems that have to be dealt with before a satisfactory roadmap can be developed.
 Don't blame the messenger - roadmapping, or brush the problems back under the carpet.
 "If you can't see it, you can't manage it" - as a structured visual approach roadmapping can help.

 To be effective roadmapping must align with and support other key business processes and tools, together with the associated information flows, aligning stakeholder perspectives, decision making and resource allocation.
 The figure below shows how an hypothetical roadmapping workshop supports a larger roadmapping initiative, which in turn serves a business process - typically strategy or innovation.
-Of course, the situation in reality is much more complex in large organisations, and a substantial mapping activity may be required.
+Of course, the situation in reality is much more complex in large organisations, and a substantial process mapping activity may be required.
 Shown in red below are key success factors from a study of foresight (sector) roadmapping applications (De Laat & McKibbin, 2003), which are also useful for firm level applications.

 Starting up a roadmapping process / system is different to sustaining it, which is notoriously challenging.
 The limiting factor is the underlying strategic coherence in the organisation and its management and business systems, rather than the roadmapping method itself.
 Roadmapping is rather simple in nature, and can help to address the complex situations that arise in organisations over time.
 "Think big, act small" is a good way to start, with it generally making sense to initially focus on the human process, beginning with a meeting and/or workshop to scope the initiative, test the tool and address a strategic problem of concern or as a diagnostic.
 Aim to deliver early benefits and understanding of how the method can help, how it should be configured, and to agree the way forward.
 White boards, paper, post-it notes and pens are a good starting point, progressing to more sophisticated systems as appropriate.